MTG-ManaPool/ManaPool/README.md

 # ManaPool - Magic the Gathering Collection Tool

-Stevon S, Trevor J, Victor H  - 2021
+Stevon Shaw, Trevor Johnson, Victor Heredia  - 2021

 ## What is ManaPool?